 One of the reasons I love Covent Garden is because its streets are a maze of treasures.
 Just when I think I’ve seen every nook, I make a new discovery.
 Last week, I had the fortune of exploring St. Martin’s Courtyard.
-It would have been nice to look at some st martin villas but I enjoyed St. Martin’s Courtyard.

 With three different entrances, you would think I would have stumbled upon this courtyard of opportunities much earlier.
 It’s just off Long Acre, not too far from Leicester Square.
 (I avoid the Covent Garden tube station at all costs.
 But I’ll save that for a later post, Sunny friends.)